 The truth is, as many as 93% of B2B marketers utilize email to send their content.
 So, if you’re in the B2B industry and still don’t have a platform to launch and manage your email campaigns (Read: marketing campaigns), you’ll be left in your competitor’s dust.

 Sorry, for the bluntness- but it’s true.

 Luckily for you, we’re here to help you with that.
 In this article, we’re going to review both GetResponse and Constant Contact.
-They’re both industry leaders and excellent pieces of software; but which is best for your business?
+They’re both industry leaders and excellent pieces of email marketing software; but which email marketing service is best for your business?

-Ultimately, that’s over to you to decide but hopefully, this info makes the choice a tad easier.
+Ultimately, that’s over to you to decide which marketing solution is best but hopefully, this info makes the choice a tad easier.

 Let’s dive in.

 Table of Contents

 - 1 What’s GetResponse?